Adding Customers, Leads & Customer Groups

 Payment Terms

-Enter the payment terms to apply to this customer's invoices.
+The payment terms to apply to this customer's invoices.
 Leave blank to use the default terms set in your Supplier Settings.

 Credit Limit